rigdern/angular-winjs/README.md

         <win-item-template>Hi: {{item.data.rating}}</win-item-template>
     </win-list-view>

-How to use this in your angular project?
+How to use this in your Angular project?
 ----------------------------------------

 Just make sure to include WinJS 2.0, and then include the shim.